CLCStriders/striders/_posts/2015-05-18-emma-abbeys-marathon-story.md

 ---

-title: 'Emma Abbey's Marathon Story'
+title: 'Emma Abbeys Marathon Story'
-date: 2015-05-18T20:23:04+01:00
 author: Clark Lawson
-excerpt: "<p>Emma shares her incredible Virgin London Marathon 2015 story with the CLC Striders'website.</p>"
 layout: post
-permalink: /2015/05/emma-abbeys-marathon-story/
 categories:
-  - Awards
+  - Blog
 ---
+Emma shares her incredible Virgin London Marathon 2015 story with the CLC Striders'website.

 The sequence of events which ultimately brought me to the streets of London on 26 April 2015 started on 1 December 2012 when I held my best friend in my arms and she told me she had an aggressive and incurable brain tumour, with an 18 month survival rate of 50%.

 A few weeks later she signed me up for the 5k Race for Life.
 I couldn't bear to let her down, so in May 2013 I put on a very pair of cheap trainers lurking in the back of the cupboard and tried running.
 We walked the 5k course, between her chemo sessions, and by then I had discovered parkrun and found that running gave my life some much needed calm.